adpines/site/index.md

 ![image](/images/HierarchicalDistance.png)

 Hierarchical distance provides a parsimonious description of how individual edges in the functional connectome develop.
-Check out figure S9 to see how it lines up relative to other edge-level descriptions of neurodevelopment.
-From my nature comms paper.
+This pattern has since been replicated in 4 independent datasets (Luo et al., 2024, Nat.
+Comms).
+Check out figure S9 from my paper (also Nat.
+Comms, 2022) to see how it lines up relative to other edge-level descriptions of neurodevelopment.

 ![image](/images/OpFlSchematic.png)